level-level/clarkson-hooks/README.md

 ## 3. Define a hook

-Example minimal init.php (put this in `app/Hooks/init.php` when using path specified in compose above.
+Example minimal init.php (put this in `app/Hooks/init.php` when using path specified in composer above.

 ```
 <?php